RoneoOrg/jamstack.club/README.md

 Yes, the screenshot and the demo page; the Github stars — everything is generated automatically!

+### Suggest an improvement

+Missing something?
+A new feature in mind?
+We are open to your suggestions.
+[Leave us a message](https://jamstack.club/contact/) or [open a ticket](https://github.com/RoneoOrg/jamstack.club/issues) and we'll check it out.

 ### Work on the code

 See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md)

 ## How does it work?

 Each theme is described in a Markdown file.
-(See [this example of a theme specification](https://raw.githubusercontent.com/RoneoOrg/jamstack.club/main/content/theme/hugo-restaurant.md) to get an idea).
+(See [this example](https://raw.githubusercontent.com/RoneoOrg/jamstack.club/main/content/theme/hugo-restaurant.md) to get an idea).

-The website is built with [Hugo](https://gohugo.io) along with [a few JS scripts](https://github.com/RoneoOrg/jamstack.club/tree/main/scripts) to automate the creation of the Github stats and generate a screenshot.
+The website is then built with [Hugo](https://gohugo.io) along with [a few JS scripts](https://github.com/RoneoOrg/jamstack.club/tree/main/scripts) to automate the creation of the Github stats and generate the screenshots.

-A [dedicated page](https://jamstack.club/theme/hugo-restaurant/) is created for each theme, as well as [a theme demo website](https://jamstack.club/demo/theme/hugo-restaurant/), at the 'Demo' URL filled out in the Markdown file.
+A [dedicated page](https://jamstack.club/theme/hugo-restaurant/) is created for each theme, as well as [a theme demo website](https://jamstack.club/demo/theme/hugo-restaurant/), showcasing the demo URL filled out in the Markdown file.

 The index is updated, still automatically, and the website is published.
-It is hosted by [Netlify](https://www.netlify.com/) with a landing at [Jamstack.club](https://jamstack.club).
+Hosted by [Netlify](https://www.netlify.com/) with a landing at [Jamstack.club](https://jamstack.club).

-## Roadmap
+## What's coming up?

-See [our roadmap on Gitlab](https://gitlab.com/Roneo/jamstack.club/-/boards/3757613) to see where we are heading to:
+Check out [our roadmap](https://gitlab.com/Roneo/jamstack.club/-/boards/3757613) to see where we are heading to:

 [![The roadmap of jamstack club](https://raw.githubusercontent.com/RoneoOrg/jamstack.club/main/static/images/roadmap.jpg)](https://gitlab.com/Roneo/jamstack.club/-/boards/3757613)